dereuromark/cakephp-tinyauth/docs/Authentication.md

 # TinyAuth Authentication
 The fast and easy way for user authentication in CakePHP 3.x applications.

-Use TinyAuth Componont if you want to add instant (and easy) action whitelisting to your application.
+Use TinyAuth Component if you want to add instant (and easy) action whitelisting to your application.

 ## Basic Features
 - INI file (static) based access rights (controller-action setup)